 We sing a wide range of traditional hymns and contemporary songs.
 We often hear a Story for All Ages, setting a theme that can be understood at different levels by children and adults.
-Then our Sunday School children and teachers are ‘sung’ to their classes, and those remaining continue the worship service.
 We sometimes listen to, or share reading lines of, a poem or essay.
 A spoken prayer is followed by 5 minutes of silent meditation, during which the congregation is invited to come to the front of the sanctuary and light “Candles of Joy and Concern” to honor an event in their lives, or to reflect on or pray for something that is troubling.